pedroGEOGIScoding/Obsidian/Class Notes/Backend/JPA (Java Persistence API) Relationships.md

+The Java Persistence API provides Java developers with an object/relational mapping facility for managing relational data in Java applications.

 Go to here for official docs:
 [Official docs for Spring Boot JPA queries](https://docs.spring.io/spring-data/jpa/reference/jpa.html)
 ![Sketch of the front and backend of one app architecture](../../resources/images/Architecture.jpg)